message/iata/MM.md

-Published 30.11.2021
+Published 31.12.2021
-1. Until 31 December 2021, flights to Myanmar are suspended.
+1. Until 31 January 2022, flights to Myanmar are suspended.
 - This does not apply to medevac flights.
 2. Passengers must have an approval from Ministry of Foreign Affairs Myanmar.
 - This does not apply to nationals of Myanmar.